Estimated reading time: 7 minutes

-FAQ: Should I retain a criminal defense attorney?
+“Should I retain a defense attorney?”

+We just don’t expect it.
+We are taken by surprise, initially.
 So when something happens – how do you know whether you need to retain a criminal defense attorney?
 This is a Frequently Asked Criminal Law Question.

 So, do you need a criminal lawyer to help avoid these consequences?

-Can a conviction cut your future income-stream?
+Can conviction affect future income-stream?

 If you assume a person is age 26 and will work until 66, that is 40 years.
 Then multiply 40 years times a conservative $10,000 estimated reduction in annual income due to a conviction.
 That would amount to $400,000.
 And at eight percent interest, that’s over one million dollars in lost income by age 66.